deepset-ai/deepset-cloud-sdk/CONTRIBUTING.md

 hatch run code-quality:hooks
 ```

+## CI
+Code quality checks, unit tests, and integration tests (against dev) are performed on the creation of a PR, and subsequent pushes for that PR.
+Code quality checks, unit tests, and integration tests (against dev) are performed on a push to main.
+Code quality checks, unit tests, and integration tests (against prod) are performed on the publishing of a release tag.

 ## Deploy to test PyPi

 When you create a PR in the deepset-cloud-sdk repository, add the 'test-deploy' label to trigger deployment to the test PyPi repository.

+## Publishing to PyPi

+To publish a new version of the SDK you will need to create and publish a new release tag.

 ## Software design